kajdreef/slides/morpheus/slides.md

 ---

-##  Motivating scenario (1): Refactoring a method
+##  Motivating Scenario (1): Refactoring a Method

 - What kind of tests does this system have?
 - Do existing tests execute this method?
     - What kind of tests are they?
-- Did the modified/new lines of code get executed by the tests?
+- Did the tests execute the modified/new lines of code?

 --